SIERRA-880/SIERRA-880/README.md

 ### Hi there 👋

-- I'm currently learning Computer Science at University of Mons in Belgium
+- Working at University of Mons printing service
-- Fedora user
+- NixOS user
 - Open source enthusiast

 <!--